Content Localization with Hreflang at Scale: A Programmatic SEO Approach

 robots.txt

-Avoiding these common mistakes will significantly improve your hreflang implementation and your international SEO efforts.
+Following these best practices and avoiding common mistakes will significantly improve your hreflang implementation and your international SEO efforts.
 Next, we'll delve into auditing and validating your hreflang implementation.

 Tools for Auditing and Validating Hreflang Implementation